Łukasz Piszczek

-Łukasz Piotr Piszczek ([ˈwukaʂ ˈpiʂt͡ʂɛk]; born 3 June 1985) is a Polish professional footballer who plays for III liga club Goczałkowice-Zdrój.
-He is primarily positioned as a right-back, but is capable of playing as a centre-back.
+Łukasz Piotr Piszczek ([ˈwukaʂ ˈpiʂt͡ʂɛk]; born 3 June 1985) is a Polish professional football manager and former player who played mainly as a right-back.
+He currently manages I liga club GKS Tychy.

 He began his senior career as a footballer by joining Hertha Berlin in 2004.
 He played on loan for the Ekstraklasa club Zagłębie Lubin until 2007 when he returned to Hertha and was deployed as a right back.
 Between 2010–2021, he played for the German club Borussia Dortmund appearing in 363 official matches for the club, winning two consecutive Bundesliga titles in 2011 and 2012, three DFB-Pokal Cups, three DFL-Supercups as well as reaching the 2013 UEFA Champions League Final.
 He used to be a Poland national team member, making his debut in 2007 and going on to receive over 60 caps.
 He was also selected for four tournaments during his time with the national team, playing in three UEFA European Championships and the 2018 FIFA World Cup.

-He confirmed his retirement from international football in 2018 following the conclusion of the FIFA World Cup.
+He confirmed his retirement from international football in 2018 following the conclusion of the 2018 FIFA World Cup.
 However, in November 2019 he made one more competitive appearance for the national team, informally dubbed his farewell game.
-In 2021 he decided to return to Goczałkowice-Zdrój, the Polish club where he started his football career as a junior.
+In 2021, he decided to return to Goczałkowice-Zdrój, the Polish club where he started his football career as a junior.
+From 2024 to 2025, he served as an assistant manager of Bundesliga club Borussia Dortmund.
+In mid-2025, he re-joined Goczałkowice-Zdrój before being appointed manager of GKS Tychy in November that year.

 Club career

-Goczałkowice-Zdrój
+LKS Goczałkowice-Zdrój

 Piszczek's father, Kazimierz, the coach of the local football club of Goczałkowice-Zdrój, decided to bring him to one of the training sessions at the age of about 7–8.

 Gwarek Zabrze

 Piszczek began his career as a striker.
-In 2001, he joined Gwarek Zabrze, coached by Vincent Soshinski, where he broke many goalscoring records at junior level and in 2003 won the Polish youth championship.
+In 2001, he joined Gwarek Zabrze, coached by Wincent Sosiński, where he broke many goalscoring records at junior level and in 2003 won the Polish youth championship.
 In 2004, he became the top scorer at the 2004 UEFA European Under-19 Championship, along with the Turk Ali Öztürk.

 Zagłębie Lubin

 Hertha BSC was attracted by his performances and promptly signed Piszczek in 2004, but then immediately loaned him out to Zagłębie Lubin.
 He made his debut on 16 October 2004, in a 7–0 win against GKS Katowice, scoring and assisting a goal for Wojciech Łobodziński in the process.
-With Zagłębie, he won the 2006–07 Ekstraklasa playing mainly as a left winger in 4–3–3 formation, with Łobodziński on the right wing and Michał Chałbiński in the centre, although he was also utilized as a centre forward.
-He scored 11 goals in 2006–07 season, becoming the league's third best scorer after Chałbiński, who scored 12, and Piotr Reiss, who scored 15.
+With Zagłębie, he won the 2006–07 Ekstraklasa title, playing mainly as a left winger in 4–3–3 formation, with Łobodziński on the right wing and Michał Chałbiński in the centre, although he was also utilized as a centre forward.
+He scored 11 goals in the 2006–07 season, becoming the league's third best scorer after Chałbiński, who scored 12, and Piotr Reiss, who scored 15.